yireo/yireo-slides/slides/yireo/pwa_extensions.md

 ~ Only the frontend changes
     - React or Vue
-~ And we can easily build stuff ourselves within that new frontend
+~ And we can easily build stuff ourselves within that new frontend ~ And so can extension developers
+    - Ready-made React or Vue components based on GraphQl

 ---
 {state: dark}